rancher/fleet/docs/bundle-diffs.md

 ```

 ### 3. Deployment gatekeeper-audit:
-The gatekeeper-audit deployment is modified in a similar manner to the gatekeeper-controller-manager, with additional cpu limits and tolerations applied.
+The gatekeeper-audit deployment is modified in a similarly, to the gatekeeper-controller-manager, with additional cpu limits and tolerations applied.

 ```
 {